 Medicare Part C (Medicare Advantage Plans)

-This is a type of Medicare health plan offered by a private company that contracts with Medicare to provide you with all your Part A and Part B benefits.
-Most Medicare Advantage Plans offer prescription drug coverage too.
+This is a type of Medicare health plan offered by a private company that contracts with Medicare to provide you with Part A and Part B benefits.
+Majority Medicare Advantage Plans offer prescription drug coverage too.

 Medicare Part D (Prescription drug coverage)

-Part D adds prescription drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private-Fee-for-Service Plans and Medicare Medical Savings Account Plans.
+Part D adds prescription drug coverage to Original Medicare, Medicare Cost Plans, Medicare Private-Fee-for-Service Plans and Medicare Medical Savings Account Plans.

 Source: Medicare.gov